 Recommended* Salary Increase Guidelines

 *These are recommended percentage increases only (based on a 3% salary program) and will vary by unit based on unit calibration

-The merit cycle is being adjusted, so merit conversations happen in April/May (rather than August/September), allowing unit managers to have calibration meetings and assign merit early enough that it can be effective July 1, and paid soon thereafter.
-To make this shift there will be a truncated merit evaluation cycle from 7/1/2019-3/31/2020.
-Thereafter the merit cycle will be 4/1/-3/31.
+Merit conversations happen in May/June, allowing unit managers to have calibration meetings and assign merit early enough that it can be effective July 1, and paid soon thereafter.
+Merit increase information must go to UCPath by early June.